sohaibel-dev/git-github/README.md

 # git-github
-i edited this file for tutorial purpose
+I edited this file for tutorial purpose